Michael-Reefe/SpectralResampling.jl/README.md

 - `new_mask::BitArray`: Only returned if an input `mask` is provided.
 These are the new mask values that have been resampled onto the output wavelength grid.
 Will be the same size as `new_fluxes`.

+A few other utility functions are provided that were not present in the original Python version.
+Namely, `get_logarithmic_λ` and
+`get_linear_λ`, which convert between linearly-spaced and logarithmically-spaced wavelength vectors.
+They each take as input a wavelength vector (for `get_logarithmic_λ` the input must be linear and for `get_linear_λ` the input must be logarithmic), and an optional second argument specifying the spacing of the new vector in log space or linear space.
+If no spacing is provided, the output vector is spaced such that it has the same number of samples as the input vector.

 ## Differences from the python package

 There are a few key differences worth mentioning: